 Have you ever started a new birth control, and then noticed that things began feeling a little…off?
 Turns out you aren’t the only one!
 More women are noticing vaginal dryness as a result of their birth control regimen.
 Don’t worry, though – there are plenty of things you can do to start feeling better.

-Although vaginal dryness is most commonly associated with menopausal women (two-thirds of women over 60 list dryness as one of their top sexual health problems!), it can actually happen to women of all ages.
+Although vaginal dryness is most commonly associated with menopausal women (two-thirds of women over 60 list dryness as one of their top sexual health problems), it can actually happen to women of all ages.
 Typical symptoms of dryness include: discomfort, itching or burning, and pain during sex.
-Some women experience day-to-day discomfort, while others only notice when they aren’t able to get wet before or during sex.
+Some women experience everyday discomfort, while others only notice when they aren’t able to get wet before or during sex.

-For some time, it seemed nobody was talking about the correlation between birth control and vaginal dryness – we were too busy talking about other symptoms, like weight gain and acne.
+For some time, it seemed nobody wanted to talk about the correlation between birth control and vaginal dryness – we were too busy talking about other symptoms, like weight gain and acne.
 But now, more and more physicians are recognizing the link between the two.
-As Lauren Streicher, M.D., shared in this article , “between three and five percent of women on low-dose birth control pills experience vaginal dryness.”
+As Lauren Streicher, M.D., shared in this article, “between three and five percent of women on low-dose birth control pills experience vaginal dryness.”

 Why?
 In short: hormones.
 Specifically, estrogen.
 Estrogen helps keep the tissues of your vagina lubricated , and birth control pills may cause changes in estrogen levels that can lead feminine dryness.
 According to SELF magazine , “lowering the amount of estrogen circulating in your body will reduce blood flow to the tissue, resulting in dryness of either the vagina or vulva.”
 Yikes!

 Fortunately, no. But several different methods can.
 Although the pill seems to be the biggest offender – specifically, combination pills like YAZ – other forms of hormonal birth control can lead to dryness as well.